+Breastfeeding has many benefits for both the mother and the newborn.
 According to the World Health Organization (WHO), breastfeeding reduces infant mortality and has health benefits that extend into adulthood.

 Breast milk is the first natural food for infants.
 It provides all the energy and nutrients that the child needs in his first months of life, covers half or more of the child’s nutritional needs during the second semester of life, and up to a third of these during the second year.
 While this is a process that occurs naturally in the body of a woman having her newborn, it is not necessarily easy.

+*You have pain when breastfeeding: this can occur due to coupling.
+It sounds complicated, but many times it can be solved with practice.
 If there are other symptoms of the pain, such as hardness and swelling of the breast and decreased milk, further analysis may be needed.